MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 Delve is powered by the Office Graph and shows users the most relevant content based on who they work with and what they're working on.
 The information in Delve is tailored to each user.
 Delve doesn't change permissions and users will only see what they already have access to.

-As an admin, you can make sure that you allow your organization to access Delve, and that you have set up other Microsoft 365 services that Delve uses, such as SharePoint and OneDrive.
+As an admin, you can make sure that you allow your organization to access Delve, and that you have set up other Office 365 services that Delve uses, such as SharePoint and OneDrive.
 You can also help people get started with Delve, and address questions that users might have.

 ## What you need to get Delve
 <a name="BKMK_PrereqsDelve"> </a>